resilience-me/thing/go10/README.md

 # Ripple in a very simple true peer-to-peer implementation

-Custom transport protocol, UDP + retransmission and acknowledgement with ephemeral port as "nonce".
+Custom transport protocol, UDP + retransmission and acknowledgement over ephemeral port.
 At the application layer, counters to prevent datagrams from being replayed.
 No encryption, only authentication.
 An account processes one Datagram at a time (coordinated via SessionManager class. ) Accounts are identified by a username, and, the address of their host server (IP address or domain name).
 "Database" managed with simple directories, `datadir/accounts/username/peers/server_address/username`.
 Any data stored in alphanumeric format in text files.
 This repository is the server only.

     type Datagram struct {
         Command           byte